 Education: Attended the University of Pretoria.

-Other Facts: Born without fibulas in either leg, doctors amputated both legs below the knee at eleven months of age.
+Born without fibulas in either leg, doctors amputated both legs below the knee at eleven months of age.

 Grew up in Pretoria.